Malibu Middle and High School

 We appreciate that construction is challenging for everyone: students, faculty, staff, and parents.
 The construction projects described below are made possible by voter-approved bond funds.
 Thank you for your support!

-After erecting all the structural steel and building the roof, crews have moved on to prepping the inside of the building with electrical, plumbing, drywall and ceilings.
+After erecting all the structural steel and building the roof, crews are prepping the inside of the building with electrical, plumbing, drywall and ceilings.

-The three-story building has a grand entrance to greet students and visitors on the ground level, as well as the parent center, health offices and technology, security offices.
+The three-story building has a main entrance to greet students and visitors on the ground level, as well as a parent center, and health, technology and security offices.
 The courtyard level has offices for the principal, assistant principal and counselor, other admin offices, computer labs, a multimedia center and the library, which will be shared by the high school and middle school initially, but will become the middle school library in a future phase of the Malibu campus plan.
 The upper level will have three science labs and four classrooms.